Spxg/sqlite-wasm-rs/sqlite-wasm-rs/src/vfs/README.md

 Inspired by wa-sqlite's [`IDBMirrorVFS`](https://github.com/rhashimoto/wa-sqlite/blob/master/src/examples/IDBMirrorVFS.js), this is an VFS used in a synchronization context.

-The file system is Relaxed durability, for sqlite it is `pragma synchronous=off;`.
+The vfs is relaxed durability, for sqlite it is `pragma synchronous=off;`.

-The page_size can be set via `pragma page_size=SIZE` before creating a table in db.
+The db page_size can be set via `pragma page_size=SIZE;` before creating a table in db.
 Once the table is created, it cannot be changed.

 ## VFS Comparison